-- A. Developed an IFSP with transition steps and services at least 90 days, and at the discretion of all parties, not more than nine months, prior to the toddler's third birthday; - B. Notified (consistent with any opt-out policy adopted by the State) the SEA and the LEA where the toddler resides at least 90 days prior to the toddler's third birthday for toddlers potentially eligible for Part B preschool services; and - C. Conducted the transition conference held with the approval of the family at least 90 days, and at the discretion of all parties, not more than nine months, prior to the toddler's third birthday for toddlers potentially eligible for Part B preschool services.
+- A. Developed an IFSP with transition steps and services at least 90 days, and at the discretion of all parties, not more than nine months, prior to the toddler's third birthday;

+B. Notified (consistent with any opt-out policy adopted by the State) the State educational agency (SEA) and the local educational agency (LEA) where the toddler resides at least 90 days prior to the toddler's third birthday for toddlers potentially eligible for Part B preschool services; and - C. Conducted the transition conference held with the approval of the family at least 90 days, and at the discretion of all parties, not more than nine months, prior to the toddler's third birthday for toddlers potentially eligible for Part B preschool services.

-umber of toddlers with disabilities exiting Part C 3,836 Provide additional information about this indicator (optional) umber of toddlers with disabilities exiting Part C who were potentially eligible for Part B 3,836 Provide additional information about this indicator (optional)
+Number of toddlers with disabilities exiting Part C 4,384 Number of toddlers with disabilities exiting Part C who were potentially eligible for Part B 4,384 Provide additional information about this indicator (optional) Provide additional information about this indicator (optional) OSEP Response